- Home

 Cost: Around £150 to £300 or offered free of charge

-As part of the remortaging process, your lender will request a valuation survey to ensure that your property is worth what you’re paying for it, so that they can be confident they’ll be able to recoup your mortgage balance if you fail to repay further down the line.
+As part of the remortgaging process, your lender will request a valuation survey to ensure that your property is worth what you’re paying for it, so that they can be confident they’ll be able to recoup your mortgage balance if you fail to keep up with your repayments.
 However, a growing number of lenders offer a free valuation as part of the remortgage process.
 If you are charged, you’ll usually pay the fee when you submit your mortgage application so that the survey can go ahead.

 Conveyancing fee